Sam Massell: Early life and education

-Massell later transferred to Emory University before being drafted into the United States Army Air Force in 1946.
+Massell transferred to Emory University before being drafted into the United States Army Air Force in 1946.
 Later, he returned to the University of Georgia and took night classes and earned his bachelor's degree in commercial science from Atlanta Division of the University of Georgia in 1951.
 He received an LL.B. degree in 1949 from Atlanta Law School.
-He was married to the former Doris Middlebrooks from 1952 until her death in 2015.

 Business career

 A lifelong Atlanta resident, Massell has had successful careers in real estate brokerage, elected office, tourism, and association management.

 For twenty years, Massell was a realtor, having become vice president of the Allan-Grayson Realty Company, then one of the largest commercial brokerage firms in Atlanta.
 During that time, he was elected a charter member of the "Million Dollar Club" of the Atlanta Real Estate Board.

 He was further honored on three occasions by the Georgia Association of Real Estate Boards for the "Outstanding Transaction of the Year".